yirui123/LiveVibe/README.md

 LiveVibe
 ========

-A mock online community for fans for live music
+A mock online community for fans of live music